wmiller848/Market/src/services/www/README.md

 FROM `market/nginx:latest`

-This service/io boots up the web site.
+This service boots up the web site.

 ## Commands ##